 The online estate agent market has become very competitive recently as more and more new companies enter the market.
 This has caused a “race to the bottom” with pricing as online agents try to lure new customers with the lowest possible price.
 If you look around and compare all your options, you can even find some online-only estate agents charging as little as £99 to sell your property!
 But beware that nothing comes for free in this world, and if it sounds too good to be true – it probably is!

 The cheapest online estate agents will not offer the same level of service as the more expensive “hybrid” estate agents.
-You will have to do much of the work yourself, including: creating your own property advert (writing the description, taking and uploading photographs, filling in property details, uploading your Energy Performance Certificate or EPC, etc.), replying to buyer enquiries, arranging and conducting viewings, negotiating with buyers, accepting offers and arranging the necessary legal and paperwork.
+You will have to do much of the work yourself, including: creating your own property advert (writing the description, taking and uploading photographs, filling in property details, uploading your Energy Performance Certificate or EPC, etc.), valuing your property and setting the price, replying to buyer enquiries, arranging and conducting viewings, negotiating with buyers, accepting offers and arranging the necessary legal and paperwork.
 If you do not have much free time on your hands and don’t want to get bogged down in the day to day work of selling your property, then you would be well advised to use a hybrid estate agent that offers local property managers to help progress you through the property sales process.